facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 ### 5.1 finishStatus

-- **SdkFinishStatus.Ok**: The operation was successful.
+- **1**: The operation was successful.

-- **SdkFinishStatus.Error**: An error has occurred, which will be indicated in the errorDiagnostic enumerated and, optionally, an extra information message will be displayed in the errorMessage property.
+- **2**: An error has occurred, which will be indicated in the errorDiagnostic enumerated and, optionally, an extra information message will be displayed in the errorMessage property.

+### 5.2 finishStatusDescription

+ Returns the operation's global description.
+It is an optional value.

+### 5.3 errorMessage

+Indicates an additional error message if necessary.
+It is an optional value.

-### 5.2 errorType
+### 5.4 errorType
 Returns the type of error that occurred (if there was one, which is indicated by the `finishStatus` parameter with the value `Error`).
 They are defined in the `SdkErrorType` class.
 The values ​​it can have are the following:

 - **NoError**: No error has occurred.
 The process can continue.